 Rural communities often use this model to improve the health of migrant and seasonal farmworkers and their families.
-Promotoras who work specifically with migrant and seasonal farmworkers may be referred to migrant health promoters.
-Promotoras working with migrant or seasonal farmworkers often conduct environmental health and home assessments and deliver education about environmental health hazards.
+Promotores who work specifically with migrant and seasonal farmworkers may be referred to as migrant health promoters.
+Promotores working with migrant or seasonal farmworkers often conduct environmental health and home assessments and deliver education about environmental health hazards.
 They address topics such as lead poisoning prevention, water quality, hazardous waste, and pesticide safety.
 These types of programs are common in rural border communities.

 The Promotores of Northern California was founded in August 2018 in collaboration with Modoc County Health Services and other local entities (Tulelake Early Head Start and Tulelake Newell Family Resource Center) along with numerous volunteers.
 Starting with only 18 members in 2018, the Promotores of Northern California group now consists of over 50 members from Newell, CA, and surrounding areas, with the hopes of expanding to other counties, such as Siskiyou and Lassen County in California, and Klamath County in Oregon.

 - Ongoing recruitment for more Promotores and area expansion

 - Increase community involvement and participation

 - Create and improve equity in our communities

 - Involve the community for the common good

 Are you interested in becoming a Promotor and making a positive difference in your community?